makerbot/thingiverse-js/README.md

 #### thingiverse(path, opts)

 Returns a Promise for the API request.
+This Promise is the return value from a _got_ request.

 ##### path